 The subscription box to follow the blog can be found near the top of the right column.

-Little Red Bear and I work closely together on his stories of course, but his typing skills really aren’t anything to write home about.
+Little Red Bear and I work closely together on his stories of course, and he actually does spell very well, but his typing skills really aren’t anything to write home about.
 It’s okay to say because Red would be the first to admit it.
-And it’s not his fault because keyboards weren’t really designed to accommodate bear paws.
-But after our tenth letter last month, they promised they would look into it.
+And it’s really not his fault since keyboards have simply never been designed to accommodate bear paws.

 Typing aside, Little Red Bear is helpful in a number of other ways, to be sure.

 Little Red Bear and I always appreciate comments and feedback.
-A compliment is worth another 10,000 words or so, and they make Little Red Bear very happy and eager to get on to his next adventure.
-Some stories and undertakings can be a little scary, and require a little more encouragement to get him underway sometimes.
-So positive feedback is a good thing.
+Like good reviews, a compliment is worth another 10,000 words helping to spur us along on the next story, and they make Little Red Bear very happy and eager to get on to his next adventure, which sometimes isn’t without a good degree of personal peril.
+Some stories and undertakings can be a little scary and require a little more encouragement to get him underway sometimes.
+So, positive reviews and feedback are a good thing.

-We don’t take ourselves too seriously though, so it’s mostly about having fun and maybe learning and sharing something new along the way with everyone.
+We don’t take ourselves too seriously here though.
+It’s mostly about having fun while creating, learning, and sharing new things along the way with everyone.

-And always remember, kindness doesn’t cost anything, and one small act can turn a person’s entire life around.
-Be the reason someone smiles today! – Jim (and Red!)
+Thanks always for visiting and spending part of your day with us.
+Kindness doesn’t cost anything, and one small act can turn a person’s entire life around.
+Share your smile and brighten another’s day, and be the reason someone else smiles today! – Jim (and Red!)

 “Kindness is the language which the deaf can hear and the blind can see.” – Mark Twain